Wednesday, June 18, 2014

 No to Nathan Deal

-State Senator Jason Carter, the Democratic nominee for governor of Georgia, must fact-check Nathan Deal on his deplorable record.
+State Senator Jason Carter, the Democratic nominee for governor of Georgia, must fact-check Nathan Deal on his record.
 If not, he will cruise to reelection like Republican Sonny Perdue before him, who misled the voters as they slept.

 No comments: